SolaceDev/pubsubplus-connector-kafka-source/README.md

 **Step 6**: Start to watch messages arriving to Kafka.
 Get back to the Kafka [tutorial](//kafka.apache.org/quickstart#quickstart_consume) and start a consumer on the `test` topic.

 **Step 7**: Demo time!
 To generate an event into PubSub+, we will use the "Try Me!" test service of the browser-based administration console to publish test messages to the `sourcetest` topic.
-Behind the scenes "Try Me!" is using the WebSocket API from JavaScript code.
+Behind the scenes, "Try Me!" is using the WebSocket API from JavaScript code.

-* If you are using PubSub+ Cloud for your messaging service follow the [Trying Out Your Messaging Service Guide](//docs.solace.com/Solace-Cloud/ggs_tryme.htm).
+* If you are using PubSub+ Cloud for your messaging service follow the [Trying Out Your Messaging Service guide](//docs.solace.com/Solace-Cloud/ggs_tryme.htm).
-* If using an existing event broker, log in to its [PubSub+ Manager admin console](//docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm#mc-main-content), and follow [How to Send and Receive Test Messages] (//docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm#Test-Messages).
+* If using an existing event broker, log in to its [PubSub+ Manager admin console](//docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm#mc-main-content), and follow the [How to Send and Receive Test Messages guide] (//docs.solace.com/Solace-PubSub-Manager/PubSub-Manager-Overview.htm#Test-Messages).

 In both cases ensure to set the topic to `sourcetest`, which the connector is listening to.

-The Kafka consumer from Step 6 should now display the new message arriving to Kafka:
+The Kafka consumer from Step 6 should now display the new message arriving to Kafka through the PubSub+ Kafka source connector:
 ```
 Hello world!
 ```

 ## Parameters

-Connector parameters consist of Kafka-defined parameters and PubSub+ connector specific parameters.
+Connector parameters consist of [Kafka-defined parameters](https://kafka.apache.org/documentation/#connect_configuring) and PubSub+ connector-specific parameters.

-Refer to the properties or json configuration examples.
+Refer to the in-line documentation of the [sample PubSub+ Kafka source connector properties file](/etc/solace_source.properties) and additional information in the [Configuration](#Configuration) section.

 ## User Guide

 ### Installation

+The quick start describes

 ### Configuration

+#### Production deployment

 ## Developers Guide

+### Build the project